RemyLogisDom/Remyxer-3D/README.md

 It is supposed to act like a recording studio but more oriented to musician work.

-One input/ouput per musician to capture it own sound and play it in real time to the headphone.
+One input/ouput per musician to capture its own sound from the microphone input and play it in real time to the headphone, mixed with the main audio track.

 Remyxer add a wav file during real time sound operating from the input (microphne) to the output (headphones).

-The musician can play along with the wav sound track will hearing it own sound from the microphone.
+The musician can play along with the wav sound track while hearing its own sound from the microphone.

 Remyxer can handle several USB interfaces, one per musician.